Any mortgage decision you make is likely to be a big one. But before deciding to do so, we need to know how much it costs to refinance a mortgage.

 Closing Costs Vary by State

-To further complicate things, these costs vary by state.
+To further complicate things, closing costs vary by state.
 This makes sense since every state has its own laws and vastly different property values.
 However, it does make things more complicated for the buyer.

 Luckily, Bankrate has a great list of closing costs by state.